-Being a Humanist celebrant is a great privilege for me because it means being creatively involved in the most precious events in people’s lives.
+Being a humanist celebrant is a great privilege because it means being creatively involved in the most precious events in people’s lives.
 I have been a wedding and funeral celebrant for eight years, but have recently decided to focus on funeral and memorial ceremonies.

 I have a strong interest in spirituality, and in different religions and cultures, but I believe it’s vital that non-religious people are recognised and valued too.
-For these reasons, I am also a Humanist member of the Royal Devon and Exeter Hospital chaplaincy team and South West Regional Co-ordinator for the Non-Religious Pastoral Support Network.
+For these reasons, I am also a non-religious member of the chaplaincy team at the Royal Devon and Exeter University Hospital, and a trainer with the Non-Religious Pastoral Support Network.

 I retired from teaching in 2014, having spent several years as a religious education teacher in secondary schools and then as a university lecturer in the field of education.
-I am an Honorary Fellow with the University of Exeter, which is where I originally studied to be an RE teacher, and I’m delighted to be a humanist school speaker so that I can now visit schools as a volunteer and talk to young people about Humanism.
+I am an Honorary Fellow with the University of Exeter – which is where I originally studied to be an RE teacher – and I’m delighted to be a humanist school speaker so that I can now visit schools and talk to young people about Humanism.

 I am very lucky to live in a village in mid-Devon where I enjoy walking, gardening, and being close to nature.
 I am married and we have two grown-up sons.

 Please contact me for more information about humanist funerals and memorials.
 If you choose me to be your funeral celebrant, I can help you with ideas for music and readings.
 I will talk with you to find out about the person who has died and arrange a ceremony they could be pleased with and which suits you and your family’s needs.

 “It was a beautiful ceremony, Jackie making sure it was exactly as we wished.
 I am still getting remarks on how very appropriate it was.”